WENXUAN498/wmao0137_9103_final/README.md

 ```

 ### Dynamic Visual Elements Based on Audio
 The visualization size and colors respond to the audio analysis.
-The RMS (Root Mean Square) value determines the overall size, while colors shift based on both RMS and time.
+The rms value determines the overall size, while colors shift based on both rms and time.

 ```javascript
 let spectrum = fft.analyze();